dz4k/denizaksimsek.com/entries/2022/what-is-a-link.md

  - extracts, quotes with a source link. source page has total control and can even fabricate quotes, but people can check the original source. if it's possible to comment on the source page, only one person needs to notice the misquote.

+the source page, if they want people not to leave the page, have an incentive to show as much info as possible in embeds.

 a truly comprehensive transclusion feature _as formulated by hypermedia thinkers_ would likely wreak havoc with the same-origin policy.